movies-albrains/identity/README.md

 ### TODO
 - gestion des erreurs http
-- import realm and all app clients when using docker compose
 - integration test with keycloak testcontainer
 - unit test and test coverage
 - documentation swagger